How to grill fish without sticking and other common pitfalls

 Grilling expert Elizabeth Karmel agrees, adding that “all protein sticks to the hot surface until it naturally releases itself when it is cooked.
 Fish just happens to be less resilient, more delicate.”

-Armed with a fresh fish, the right tools and a little knowledge, Karmel and Zuccarello say anyone can become proficient a griller.
+Armed with a fresh fish, the right tools and a little knowledge, Karmel and Zuccarello say, anyone can become proficient a griller.
 Here’s how to get started.

 Gather your tools